MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 - Configure VPN connections b/w two networks, with subnets in different regions,
 - Configure VPN tunnel
-- verify connection by pinging internal IP addresses
+- verify the connection by pinging internal IP addresses

 #### 2.05.1.
 Explore the networks and instances